epqm/epqm.github.io/_posts/2022-03-01-kondo-cloud-pub.md

 ---
-title: "(Publication) Unveiling the Kondo cloud: Unitary renormalization-group study of the Kondo model"
+title: "Our work on the single-channel Kondo problem has been published in Phys.
+Rev. B"
-excerpt: "We study the feedback effect of Kondo cloud screening on the conduction electrons, obtaining an effective Hamiltonian that describes its dynamics."
+excerpt: "In the work, we study the feedback effect of Kondo cloud screening on the conduction electrons, obtaining an effective Hamiltonian that describes its dynamics."
 permalink: /2111.10580/
 categories:
   - publication